Teddy Wilson (television personality): Other work

-Wilson is guest co-host of Cravings: The Aftershow season 1 on streaming service Crave, alongside host Lainey Lui from The Social and eTalk.
+Wilson is guest co-host of Cravings: The Aftershow season 1 on streaming service Crave, alongside host Elaine Lui from The Social and eTalk.
 They describe plot points and analyze characters from the HBO series The Outsider.

-Wilson hosted "Inside The Race," the digital companion series for The Amazing Race Canada during the show's first season.
+Wilson hosted Inside the Race, the digital companion series for The Amazing Race Canada during the show's first season.
 Co-hosted by etalk's Danielle McGimsie, the webisodes feature analysis and after-show interviews with race teams and series host Jon Montgomery.

 In November 2013, Wilson appeared as a celebrity panelist on five episodes of the Comedy Network series Match Game.
 He is a regular guest on etalk, CTV News, The Marilyn Denis Show, CP24, and The Social.

 Wilson's writing has appeared in the Toronto Star (Canada's largest newspaper), Toro Magazine, and Metro News.

-Wilson has hosted numerous media and industry events, including the Canadian Screen Awards' FanZone, etalk Live On The Red Carpet At The Toronto International Film Festival (co-hosted with Ben Mulroney), the Joe Shuster Awards (Canada's Comic Book Awards), and the Canadian Science Fiction Awards.
+Wilson has hosted numerous media and industry events, including the Canadian Screen Awards' FanZone, etalk Live on the Red Carpet at The Toronto International Film Festival (co-hosted with Ben Mulroney), the Joe Shuster Awards (Canada's Comic Book Awards), and the Canadian Science Fiction Awards.